pa0101/ECEnglishTechTask/README.md

 - holidayEndDate: Date the holiday ends (must be a Friday)

 Output:
-- List of courses with new start and end dates
+- List of course enrollments with new start and end dates

 Algorithm:
 1. Validate holidayStartDate and holidayEndDate to check they are a Monday and Friday respectively.